 - That works out to almost four opioid prescriptions per person.

-- Roughly one out of four state residents has an opioid prescription.
+- Roughly one out of four state residents have an opioid prescription.

 - Alarmingly, there were over 900 opioid prescriptions written for every 1000 residents.